 - Be authentic.
 Don’t say it if you don’t mean it.
 People know when they have put forth their best effort.
 If they are getting recognition for low-quality work, it diminishes the value of the recognition technique you are currently using.

 Looking for a place to start?
-Check out the Recognition tab in the Supervisors section of the YD Toolbox app for some quick ideas.
+Check out the Recognition tag here on the ClubX Blog.

 Issa has been in the Movement for 7 years, and is a Club Alum!
 He follows in the footsteps of his late Grandfather Herman S. Prescott, a Master of Mentor and Pioneer for Boys & Girls Clubs.
 Issa is a passionate healthy food enthusiast and a vegan blogger who loves to travel the world.
 If you see him in the field ask him about his international travel adventures!